 Our model risk management framework is managed through a governance structure and risk management controls, which encompass standards designed to ensure we maintain a comprehensive model inventory, including risk assessment and classification, sound model development practices, independent review and model-specific usage controls.
 The Firmwide Model Risk Control Committee oversees our model risk management framework.

-Model Risk Management, which is independent of model developers. model owners and model users, reports to our chief risk officer, is responsible for identifying and reporting significant risks associated with models, and provides periodic updates to senior management, risk committees and the Risk Committee of the Board.
+Model Risk, which is independent of our revenue-producing units, model developers, model owners and model users, and reports to our chief risk officer, has primary responsibility for assessing, monitoring and managing our model risk through firmwide oversight across our global businesses, and provides periodic updates to senior management, risk committees and the Risk Committee of the Board.

-Model Review and Validation
+Model Review and Validation Process

-Model Risk Management consists of quantitative professionals who perform an independent review, validation and approval of our models.
+Model Risk consists of quantitative professionals who perform an independent review, validation and approval of our models.
 This review includes an analysis of the model documentation, independent testing, an assessment of the appropriateness of the methodology used, and verification of compliance with model development and implementation standards.
-Model Risk Management reviews all existing models on an annual basis, and approves new models or significant changes to models prior to implementation.
+All existing models are reviewed on an annual basis, and new models or significant changes to models are approved prior to implementation.
 The model validation process incorporates a review of models and trade and risk parameters across a broad range of scenarios (including extreme conditions) in order to critically evaluate and verify: